ModdingCommonwealth/MCRemake/README.md

 # MCRemake
-This resource pack will add volume
+This resource pack will give a new look to some items, as well as remake old ones.